ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

     * The OSPF Planet path does not include Planet N
     * OSPF Planet path: BATUU D C E F J I L Q T V JEDHA

-### Document this shortest path so it can be used by the Resistance to develop a static route to improve the traffic.
+### Document the shortest path so it can be used by the Resistance to develop a static route to improve the traffic.

     * Planet Batuu   >   Planet D   >   Planet C   >   Planet E   >   Planet F   >   Planet J   >   Planet I   >   Planet L   >   Planet Q   >   Planet T   >   Planet V   >   Planet Jedha